choreonoid/choreonoid-doc/en/handling-models/modelfile/modelfile-newformat.rst

      elements:
        Shape: *TRACK

-This link is largely the same as the left crawler, with the exception of one symmetrical section.
-The shape uses the alias of the CRAWLER anchor we previously set.
+The content of this link is almost the same as the left crawler except for being left-right symmetric.
+For the shape, we reference the anchor set earlier with the name "CRAWLER" as an alias.

-Re-import the model and you should see a model like the below.
-This completes the tank!
+If you reload the model and see a model displayed like below, it's complete!

 .. image:: images/tank.png

+..
+Writing Additional Information
+.. -----------------------------

+..
+Although we've completed writing the model body, it's also possible to write additional supplementary information.

+..
+This is written the same way as :doc:`modelfile-yaml`.
+While that explains the method of combining OpenHRP format model files with YAML files, the model files we've worked with in this format are originally written in YAML, so :doc:`modelfile-yaml` can be included directly in the same file.